Skip to content

 Perusa pauses and grins mischievously.

-"And do you know how they glued the stones for their houses together?"
+"And do you know how they glued the stones together for their houses?"

 "They didn't!"

-"The stones were so perfect that they simply fit together.
+"The stones were so perfect that they just fit together.
 Like a puzzle."

-Why Machu Picchu Remained Hidden for So Long
+Why Machu Picchu seemed hidden for so long

 Finally, Perusa whispers dramatically.